 Seniors who have met program requirements spend 125 hours in an approved supervised internship.
-Prerequisites: HS 215, HS 217, and permission of the Internship Coordinator; Co-requisite: HS 417.
+Prerequisites: HS 215, HS 217, with a grade of C or better and permission of the Internship Coordinator; Co-requisite: HS 417.

 Field Intervention Strategies HS417